Syndicate Nature Trail

-The Syndicate Nature Trail is a hiking trail in Dominica.
+The Syndicate Nature Trail (or the Visitor Centre Nature Trail) is a hiking trail in Dominica.
 It is one of two nature trails in Morne Diablotin National Park.
-It is located in the foothills of Morne Diablotin, Dominica's tallest mountain, near the edge of the Picard River Gorge.
+It is located in the foothills of Morne Diablotin, near the edge of the Picard River Gorge.

-The trail is a loop of approximately 1 mile (1.6 km).
 The entrance to the trail is at the Syndicate Visitor Centre.
 The trail is also accessible via the Waitukubuli National Trail.
+The trail is a loop of approximately 1 mile (1.6 km).

+History

-It is located the on 205 acre (0.83 km^{2}) Syndicate Parrot Preserve, most of which is forest or rainforest.
-The trail is popular with birdwatchers, as the preserve is home to the Sisserou Parrot (Amazona imperialis) and the Jaco Parrot (Amazona arausiaca), both of which are endemic to Dominica.
-The Sisserou Parrot is Dominica's national bird, and can be seen on Dominica's coat of arms.
+The trail was constructed in 1993 by Dominica's Forestry, Wildlife, and Parks Division.
+It is located the on 205 acre (0.83 km^{2}) Syndicate Parrot Preserve (or "Syndicate Preserve"), most of which is forest or rainforest.

 In September 2017, the trail was closed in after Hurricane Maria hit the island.
-The trail was reopened in 2018, after the Dominica's Forestry, Wildlife and National Parks Division, worked with local and regional partners to clear the trail and other sites.
+The trail reopened in 2018, after the Forestry, Wildlife, and Parks Division worked with local and regional partners to clear the trail and other sites.